ZzhangYH/CS61B-SP21/proj2/gitlet-design.md

 Then the system will create a default branch `master` in the repository, and commit an `initial commit` with no files into the new `master` branch.

+### add

+`add` command takes a `file name` as the second command line argument, adding a copy of the file as it currently exists to the staging area. **If the file does not exist**, print the error message `File does not exist.` and exit without changing anything.
+Firstly, the program checks *whether the current working version of the file is **identical to that in the last commit***, if true it will not be staged and will be removed it if it is already there.
+When the file is **eligible to be added**, it will be passed to `staged` and `tracked` area so that the `Index` object will be updated and saved accordingly.

 ### commit

-**Not fully implemented yet.**
+The command starts by checking

+- **If no files have been staged for commit**, abort and print `No changes added to the commit.`
+- **If the commit have a non-blank message**, abort and print `Please enter a commit message.`

-When committing a `commit` by calling `public void commit()`, the program will create the file holding the `commit` object, find the current working branch with `.gitlet/HEAD`, update the commit into it, and append the commit details to the `log` file of the branch.
+When committing a `commit` by calling `public void commit()`, the program will create the file holding the `commit` object, generate the **SHA-1** `UID` according to *file references*, *parent reference*, *log message*, and *commit time*, and **clear the staging area**.
+Then, the program saves this `commit` under `.gitlet/objects` identified by its `UID`, finds the current working branch with `.gitlet/HEAD`, updates the commit into it, and appends the commit details to the `log` file of the branch.

+> *Not finished yet, lots more commands to integrate.*

 ### log

 The `log` command displays information about each commit, starting at the current head commit, **backwards along the commit tree** until the `initial commit`, following the first parent commit links, ignoring any second parents found in merge commits.
 Since each commit writes to the `log` file of the working branch, the program just finds the current working branch with `.gitlet/HEAD` and prints out everything written in it.

+### status

+`status` command displays **what branches currently exist**, and marks the current branch with a `*`.
+It also displays **what files have been staged for *addition* or *removal***.
+The message to be printed of the repository can be accessed by `Index.toString()` method which reads and formats all information needed and listed in *lexicographic order*, using Java string-comparison.

 ## Persistence